 You may think that gym newsletters are only for existing clients.
 That’s wrong.

-Yes, they should contain up-to-date club news, but they can also be used to market to churned members or to old leads that didn’t buy a membership.
+Yes, they should contain up-to-date club news, but they can also be used to market to churned members or old leads that didn’t buy a membership.

 For example, you can consistently feature a “Member of the Week” that highlights their success in reaching their goals at the gym.
-This kind of acknowledgement rewards those members that have worked so hard to reach their goals while also encourages churned members to get back into the gym.
+This kind of acknowledgement rewards those members that have worked so hard to reach their goals while also encouraging churned members to get back into the gym.

 Either way, you’ll be able to pique the interest of current and former members.
 Everybody wins!

 Just remember to leave an unsubscribe link so that you’re not infringing on your members’ privacy.
 However, if they don’t opt out you can continue to email them as long as you have consent.

 Remarketing is what happens when someone visits your website and doesn’t make a purchase so you position ads elsewhere on the internet hoping that they will see them and come back to your website to make a purchase.

 In fitness remarketing, you have a much lower rate of finding out if someone was converted because of your remarketing ads because they will more often than not come into your facility to sign-up.

 However, it doesn’t mean that it doesn’t have its merits.
 Website visitors that are remarketed to are 70% more likely to convert.